There's a lot of NRT products to choose from. Understanding how each of them work can help you to pick the one that suits.

 How does it help?

 It helps you to quit by replacing some of the nicotine you would normally get from smoking.
 You may still get cravings but the nicotine Inhalator can take the edge off the cravings.
-Using the Inhalator can help to reduce nicotine withdrawals such as cravings, difficulty concentrating, frustration, restlessness and anxiety.
+Using the Inhalator can help to reduce nicotine withdrawal symptoms such as cravings, difficulty concentrating, frustration, restlessness and anxiety.

 Pros and cons